ckeditor/ckeditor4/tests/plugins/emoji/manual/emoji.md

 ## Test case #2:
 1. Copy-paste emoji.
 You can use table below test cases.
+1. Please try to paste emoji inside blacklisted elements, which are `<pre>` and `<code>` for this test.

+### Expected TC#2:
+Emoji are converted in allowed places, and remain untrasformed inside blacklisted elements.

 ## Test case #3:
 1. Move selection to `Formatted` section.